Aliases for GNB2 Gene

 GeneCards Summary for GNB2 Gene

 GNB2 (G Protein Subunit Beta 2) is a Protein Coding gene.
-Among its related pathways are Platelet activation, signaling and aggregation and Signaling by GPCR.
+Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Chemokine Signaling.
 GO annotations related to this gene include GTPase activity and protein complex binding.
 An important paralog of this gene is GNB4.

 UniProtKB/Swiss-Prot for GNB2 Gene